 You’ve probably heard about how it’s healthy to have a consistent bedtime.
 But you’re not the only one that needs one, your technology does, too.
 So, tip #5 is turn your tech off and put away at least 30 minutes before you plan on going to bed.

 Laying in bed on your phone scrolling Instagram does two things: 1) the blue light from your phone messes with your brain and it makes it more difficult to go to sleep.
 And 2) your brain is still wired from the info you’ve learned on social media.
 Like getting a case of FOMO from seeing your friends vacation.

 Like they always say, “Out of Sight, Out of Mind”.

 6. Have a gratitude practice

 But here’s the gist.
-Taking time to think about what you’re grateful for everyday helps more things like that make their way into your life!
+Taking time to think about what you’re grateful for every day helps more things like that make their way into your life!

 This is the Law of Attraction at work.
-Think about this: have you ever thought about about buying a certain type of car, then you see that same car everywhere you go?
+Think about this: have you ever thought about buying a certain type of car, then you see that same car everywhere you go?

 It’s not because they just magically appeared, it’s because now your brain notices it.
 This is the same thing with finding things to be grateful for!
-The more you practice gratitude, the more things you’ll find to be grateful about.
+The more you practice gratitude, the more things you’ll find to be grateful for.

 What about you?

 Do you have any healthy habits you do everyday religiously?
 Let me know in the comments!